All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

 The MonoTAKD \cite{Liu_2025_CVPR} framework introduces a three-part distillation strategy to enhance monocular 3D detection, comprising a LiDAR-based teacher, a camera-based teaching assistant (TA), and a camera-based student.
 Using a ResNet-50 backbone, the TA network integrates accurate ground-truth depth maps with visual features to produce high-fidelity BEV representations, referred to as 3D visual knowledge.
 These representations guide the student via intra-modal distillation, mitigating errors caused by monocular depth estimation.
 The student, architecturally aligned with the TA but relying on predicted depth, is structured with two feature branches: one dedicated to learning visual cues from the TA, and another designed to absorb spatial information from residual BEV features obtained by subtracting the TA's output from that of the LiDAR-based teacher.
 Cross-modal residual distillation transfers only these spatial cues, narrowing the modality gap without requiring the student to replicate the entire LiDAR feature space.
 A Spatial Alignment Module, combining dilated and deformable convolutions with channel attention, further refines spatial branch outputs.
 At the same time, a Feature Fusion Module merges the visual and spatial streams for final detection.
 This targeted multi-stage guidance enables the student to capture a richer geometric context than conventional monocular models.

 Table \ref{table: 3D_NuScenes} presents a comparative analysis of 3D object detection methods using camera-based data from the NuScenes dataset, where the input is 2D images and the output is 3D bounding boxes.
-From Table \ref{table: 3D_NuScenes}, we provide a detailed discussion of two selected models: DETR3D \cite{wang2022detr3d}, recognized as a well-known and widely adopted model in this field; and CorrBEV \cite{Xue_2025_CVPR}, which achieved the highest results on the NuScenes dataset.
+From Table \ref{table: 3D_NuScenes}, we provide a detailed discussion of three selected models: DETR3D \cite{wang2022detr3d}, recognized as a well-known and widely adopted model in this field; CorrBEV \cite{Xue_2025_CVPR}, one of the most recent methods evaluated on the NuScenes benchmark; and DualViewDistill \cite{kappeler2025bridging} that achieved the highest results on the NuScenes dataset.
 It should be noted that the values highlighted in red represent the best performance achieved for each evaluation metric across all listed methods.

 DETR3D \cite{wang2022detr3d} addresses multi-view 3D object detection by establishing a direct mapping between a sparse set of learned 3D object queries and multi-camera image features, bypassing any intermediate dense geometric reconstruction.
 Feature extraction is performed by a shared ResNet–FPN backbone, producing multi-scale image representations for each view.
 Each object query contains a latent 3D hypothesis, decoded into a reference point in the scene.
 Through calibrated camera intrinsics and extrinsics, these points are back-projected into each image, where bilinear interpolation retrieves the corresponding feature vectors from all pyramid levels.
 Aggregated features are merged into the queries and fine-tuned using multi-head self-attention.
 This projection–refinement cycle repeats across multiple transformer decoder layers, with each stage producing updated classifications and 3D box regressions.
 DETR3D maintains an end-to-end pipeline that improves efficiency without sacrificing competitive detection accuracy by avoiding dense depth estimation, voxelization, and non-maximum suppression.